Posted on 17 May 2012 16:10

 Thymus sweetbread goes bad very quickly.
 They really should be prepared the same day they are brought home from the market.

 Today, the pancreas, or 'stomach sweetbread' is not used as often as the thymus, and which sweetbreads are used depends on the region.
-Although some opinions differ, the pancreas is not widely considered in the culinary world and when professional chefs say 'sweetbreads' they usually only mean the thymus.
+Although some opinions differ, the pancreas is not well considered in the culinary world and when professional chefs say 'sweetbreads' they usually only mean the thymus.

-Some clai that the original term got expanded to include the pancreas. which is this is mostly considered an inferior product.
 The pancreas does not disappear as the animal grows older, and since it has a texture and look that is reminiscent of the thymus, it is thought that this may explain it being used as a more widely available substitute.
 This claim does not appear to be historically accurate and the pancreas was indeed traditionally referred to as a sweetbread, and used often.

 The pancreas has a coarser texture and its flavor is not as good, but it is cheaper.
 The French, reportedly, find the idea of eating pancreas disgusting, and as you know, France is not usually squeamish about organs and glands.4